onejeuu/sc-file/CONTRIBUTING.md

 On large PRs open an issue first.
 A quick discussion upfront avoids wasted effort on both sides.

-**Target branch:** `dev` or a dedicated feature branch.
+**Target branch:** `dev` or a dedicated `feat/` branch.

 ## 🚫 Out of scope

-**The following will not be accepted, regardless of implementation quality:**

-- **Graphical user interfaces.** This project is a core library.
-Any GUI belongs to a separate tool that depends on this package, not within the package itself.
-If you need one, fork the project or build your own tool on top of it.

-- **Reverse conversion back to game formats.** The project is intentionally unidirectional.
+**Reverse conversion back to game formats will not be accepted, regardless of implementation quality**.
+The project is intentionally unidirectional.
 This is an explicit design choice, not a missing feature.

----

 ## 📋 Code standards